 If you have partial parent involvement, you could send home the classroom “bagged” community buildings and a lunch sack for those parents to complete with their child!

-If you would like to snag all of THIS and all of that is to come with units 3-5 then you can grab it on the link HERE or the picture below!
+If you would like to snag all of THIS then you can grab it on the link HERE or the picture below!